Am I fluent?

 Consider immersing yourself in the language.
 One popular way to do this is to travel to a destination where your target language is widely spoken.

-Another easy way to transition towards thinking in your target language is through journaling.
+Another easy way to transition toward thinking in your target language is through journaling.
 Each day, set aside 15 minutes to write about your day so far, what you did and how you’re feeling in your target language.
 Doing this will encourage you to think in your target language and save you the effort of translating in your head.

 Additionally, if you know you’re going to write in your target language at the end of the day, you might find yourself thinking about your feelings and activities in your target language during the day to prepare for your journaling time.